Gudea, Prince of Lagash

-This historical masterpiece was discovered in two stages.
-The French archaeologists E. de Sarzec found the head in 1877, then Captain Cros, discovered the body in 1903.
-Many statues of Gudea both standing and seated have been discovered, however none of them were complete.
-Bodies were found without heads and the heads were missing bodies.
+This historical statue was discovered in two stages.
+The French archaeologists E. de Sarzec found the head in 1877, then Captain Cros found the body in 1903.
+Many statues of Gudea both standing and seated have been discovered; however, none of them was complete.
+Bodies without heads have been found, and the heads were missing bodies.
 Archaeologists L. Heuzey succeeded in assembling the two fragments of this statue, resulting in the first and only complete representation of Gudea.
 The engraved inscription on the rob identified the subject as Gudea of Lagash.

-Approximately twenty-seven statues of Gudea, a ruler or “ensi” of the state of Lagash have been found in southern Mesopotamia.
-Gudea ruled between ca. 2144 – 2124 BC and the statues demonstrate a very sophisticated level of craftsmanship for the time.
+Approximately twenty-seven statues of Gudea, a ruler or “ensi” of the state of Lagash have discovered in southern Mesopotamia.
+Gudea ruled between ca. 2144 – 2124 BC and the statues demonstrate a very sophisticated level of craftsmanship at the time.

 More than 2,400 inscriptions mention his name and describe his 20-year campaign of city improvements, including new temples and irrigation canals.
 He was also a patron of the arts.
 More than 30 statues of Gudea, both seated and standing, can be found in museums across the world, including the following museums feature in “Joy of Museums”:

 - The Metropolitan Museum of Art, New York

 - The British Museums